 As you prepare for (or follow up after) an event, you'll probably want to communicate with people who signed up for it from time to time.
 One good way to do this is to set up a segment to find the right attendees and then create a customer journey that sends email messages to them, sets up follow-up activities, and more.

 To create segments that find contacts associated with event entities, your system must synchronise event-related entities with the marketing-insights service.
 If your Marketing instance isn't already set up to sync the required event entities, then please talk to your admin about setting this up.
 If you are the admin, then see Choose entities to sync with the marketing-insights service for instructions.
 The primary event entity (Event) is normally set to sync by default, but the event registration entity (Event Registration), which can be useful for communicating with registered contacts, is not.

 Book hotel rooms for staff, speakers, and guests

-If your organization has set up hotels and room allocations for your event in Dynamics 365 for Marketing, you can view and create room bookings by going to Events > Logistics > Hotel Room Reservations.
-Each room booking links an event-registration record (and its associated contact) to a hotel room allocation set up in Dynamics 365 for Marketing.
+If your organisation has set up hotels and room allocations for your event in Dynamics 365 Marketing, you can view and create room bookings by going to Events > Logistics > Hotel Room Reservations.
+Each room booking links an event-registration record (and its associated contact) to a hotel room allocation set up in Dynamics 365 Marketing.
 Each room allocation represents a block of rooms of a specific type (single, double, or suite) at a specific hotel during a specific event.
 After all the rooms in an allocation are booked, that allocation is considered sold out unless you can request more from that hotel.
 Room bookings don't specify a room number, just a room type (based on allocation) and a unique reservation number.